centrebalearbiodiversitat/biodumpy/docs/source/modules/iNaturalist.rst

 --------

 The ``iNaturalist`` module allows users to easily retrieve photos from iNaturalist (`iNaturalist`_) database.
-The information is downloaded in JSON or FASTA format.
+The information is downloaded in JSON format.

 .. _iNaturalist: https://www.inaturalist.org/